matthewwithanm/python-markdownify/README.rst

   If set to ``False``, do not escape ``_`` to ``\_`` in text.
   Defaults to ``True``.

+keep_inline_images_in
+  Images are converted to their alt-text when the images are located inside headlines or table cells.
+If some inline images should be converted to markdown images instead, this option can be set to a list of parent tags that should be allowed to contain inline images, for example ``['td']``.
+  Defaults to an empty list.

 Options may be specified as kwargs to the ``markdownify`` function, or as a nested ``Options`` class in ``MarkdownConverter`` subclasses.